langmead-lab/recount-unify/README.md

 `snaptron/deploy/build_lucene_indexes.sh samples.tsv all`

-in the same directory `junctions.bgz` is located.
+in the same directory where `junctions.bgz` is located.

 NOTE: the Lucene builder script requires that PyLucene 6.5.0 be installed in the python2.7 instance in PATH.